stilldavid/userland-book/programmerthink/index.md

 something like "is it possible for the software to answer the question you'd have to ask of it to solve that problem?"

+Perhaps I'm belaboring the point.
+In short, I need a way to annotate or classify the text I'm working with.